Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 #### What I'd like to do now is Give you an idea of how this process evolved.

 [2:02]
 I would trace its onset to my family moving to Detroit in 1943.
-Just in time for the race riots, my family moved into the center of where these race riots took place.
-This was quite an experience for me as a young boy.
-It was an experience to sit in the house locked in for four days, not able to go out because of the violence in the streets, to find out later that 30 people were killed in our neighborhood in just about a week.
+Just in time for the [race riots](https://en.wikipedia.org/wiki/1943_Detroit_race_riot), my family moved into the center of where these race riots took place.
+This was quite an experience for me, as a young boy.
+It was an experience to sit in the house, locked in for four days, not able to go out because of the violence in the streets, to find out later that 30 people were killed in our neighborhood in just about a week.

 This stayed with me, that this is a world where people might want to hurt you because of your skin color.
 When I went to school for the first time in Detroit, Michigan, I learned something else that was rather frightening to me as a young boy.
 I learned that my last name could be a stimulus for violence.